 Transgender Toolkit for MN Schools Based on Controversial Obama Rule

-A controversial transgender and gender nonconforming “resource toolkit” drafted by the Minnesota Department of Education’s (MDE) School Safety Technical Assistance Council recently caught the attention of 67 Minnesota legislators.
+A controversial transgender and gender nonconforming “resource toolkit” drafted by the Minnesota Department of Education’s (MDE) School Safety and Technical Assistance Council recently caught the attention of 67 Minnesota legislators.

-The 29-page document—“Toolkit to Ensure Safe and Supportive Schools for Transgender and Gender Nonconforming Students”—purports to be a compilation of “best practices that schools can use” to address gender identity.
+The 29 page document — “Toolkit to Ensure Safe and Supportive Schools for Transgender and Gender Nonconforming Students” — purports to be a compilation of “best practices that schools can use” to address gender identity.

 The toolkit is based on a controversial Title IX transgender policy imposed by the Obama administration that is no longer in effect.
 MDE insists the package should be viewed as advisory in nature only.

 “The toolkit does not serve as guidance, direction, statute or rule; it is intended to provide additional information for districts to consider as they make their own locally-determined policies,” said Josh Collins, MDE Communications Director in a statement to news outlets.